Top 15 in the UK for Sports Science

 In Year 1, you will gain a strong grounding in biological science and an introduction to the study of sport and exercise, with further outline modules in cell biology, physiology and sports studies.
 Both field and laboratory skills will also be introduced into the year.

 Year 2 considers issues and concepts of sports studies and the psychology of sport, examining the relationship between stress and sport performance.
 You will also further develop your knowledge and skills in biological science and sport and exercise sciences.
 Subjects such as human anatomy and physiology, genetics and evolution are studied.
 Statistical Techniques are taught, learning how to analyse scientific data sets.

 Further advanced level modules are delivered in Year 3, studying areas such as the physiology of sport and exercise which considers adaptations to exercise training and the challenges of environmental extremes.
 Animal cell biology looks at the basic components of animal cells, their functions and how these functions are regulated in health and disease.

 Understanding exercise and diet in developing a healthy lifestyle is also explored during Year 3, considering medical issues which affect physical activity.
-Applied exercise physiology is studied in the laboratory and psychology of exercise considers the factors which influence a person’s decision to exercise.
+Applied exercise physiology is a practical module studied in the laboratory and psychology of exercise considers the factors which influence a person’s decision to exercise.

 The Honours year offers further modules in proteomics and molecular techniques as well as discovering the techniques and methodological assumptions underpinning sport and exercise science research.
-Students examine and learn how to critically analyse research, before undertaking a dissertation in the final semester.
+Students examine and learn how to critically analyse research, before undertaking a research project in the final semester.